algvr/ami-detection/tasks.md

 - need to ask user the layout of the ECG/number of leads in the web tool to be sure
 - add some info about MIs on web tool page
 - add disclaimers

+## Questions and answers from the consulation hour for the project
+- From covid project: beware of parameters? most probably, beware of model overfitting with the neural network and how we label the dataset.
+Justify our understanding of the model's behavious and interpretation of results.
+- For our project: Justify conceptual system by meta-analysis studies.
+ECGs legal implications, how to ensure privacy concerns in the webtool apps.
+Check ETH spinoffs for the ones checking medical data.
+Check legal ecosystem via the spinoffs but not important at the moment.
+Ask Vaiva for asking the legal board of ETH.
+Recheck error types (false possitives and negativeS) compare with false positives/negatives in medicine.
+Maybe som eimage features provoke errors of a certain type.
+Model error propagation. print layer to check attention.